2015 World Series: Game 3

 The series shifted to Citi Field, the home stadium of the Mets, for Game 3.
 Yordano Ventura started for the Royals and Noah Syndergaard started for the Mets.
-The ceremonial first pitch was thrown by Mike Piazza to catcher Kevin Plawecki while Billy Joel sang the national anthem.
+The ceremonial first pitch was thrown by Mike Piazza to catcher Kevin Plawecki while New York native Billy Joel sang the national anthem.
 With no designated hitter (DH) in NL parks, the Mets started Michael Conforto, their DH for Game 2, in the outfield instead of Juan Lagares, and the Royals did not start Kendrys Morales, their regular DH.

 Zobrist scored for the Royals in the first inning on a force play.
 In the bottom of the first inning, Wright hit a two-run homer that also scored Granderson.
 For the Royals, Alex Ríos drove Salvador Pérez home in the second inning, and scored on a passed ball by d'Arnaud, giving the Royals a 3–2 lead.
 After a Syndergaard single, Granderson hit a two-run home run just over the right field wall in the third inning, and the Mets took a 4–3 lead.
 The Mets added a run in the fourth inning on an RBI single by Conforto, and four more in the sixth inning, including an RBI single by Juan Uribe, in his first at bat since September 20.
 The Royals made a few uncharacteristic mistakes in this game, the first coming in the fourth inning when pitcher Yordano Ventura forgot to cover the base on a ground ball to the first baseman, and the second in the sixth inning when Royals pitcher Franklin Morales triple-clutched Granderson's ground ball, allowing all runners to be safe, which led to a 2-run single by Wright.

 In the fifth inning, Royals player Raúl A. Mondesí made his Major League Baseball debut, pinch hitting for Danny Duffy.
 Mondesí became the first player ever to make his MLB debut in the World Series.